semaphoreci/docs/docs/docs-contributing/STYLE_GUIDE.md

 - Images: images should provide an Alt text.
 Don't leave images without alt text.
 The text should describe the contents of the page for persons using a screen reader.
 - Jargon: don't overuse jargon.
 Use plain English whenever possible.
 - Numbers: numbers lower than then must be spelled in words, e.g. "one, two, three".
 Number greater than 10 must be writen in numerals, e.g. "10, 25, 102"
+- Links to missing pages: links to pages not yet written should be _enclosed inside underscores_ for easy identification

 ### Code